Alcampopiano/hypothesize/CONTRIBUTING.md

 Feedback, bug reports, and contributions are welcome via the [Hypothesize GitHub Repository](http://github.com/Alcampopiano/hypothesize/).

-## How To Contribute Code to Hypothesize
+## How to Contribute Code to Hypothesize

 ### Working with R and Python, side-by-side